“I reserve the right to read, watch, listen, observe, and reflect upon all ideas and concepts.”

 “You read it, watched it, or attended it, so you must wholly believe, accept, or support it!”

 We all enjoy a good tale, fable, myth, legend, exaggeration, fictional account, and imaginary romp to fantasy locations.
-The all-or-nothing judgment is not so harsh among the herd when our fellow creatures are enjoying a tale of pure fiction, if so-labeled.
+The all-or-nothing judgment is not as harsh among the herd when fellow creatures are enjoying a tale of pure fiction, if so-labeled.

-But as soon as our brethren wander into entertainment, news, and commentary that neglects to stamp “fiction” boldly across its cover, a dichotomous-driven lashing from the herd arrives.
+As soon as a club member wanders into entertainment, news, or commentary that neglects to stamp “fiction” boldly across its cover and does not follow official party doctrine, a dichotomous-driven lashing from the herd arrives.

 Good or evil.
 Right or wrong.
 Us or them.
-Pick your camp!
+Herd members are forced to pick a camp, swear allegiance, or confess.

-Does anyone believe that because one consumes television season after television season of “Walking Dead” episodes, that they believe zombies are real?
-Or perhaps the viewers of such fare are actually zombie club members?
-Poppycock.
+Does anyone believe that anyone consuming season after television season of “Walking Dead” episodes, believes zombies are real?
+Or perhaps the viewers of such fare are actually zombies?
+Hmmm, there may be some truth to this assumption.

-The moment one ventures from fiction, or hints at a modicum of accuracy in material they consume, the label police congeal, and the busy-bodies prepare to push potential offenders into the oppositional camp.
+When one strays or ventures from party approved platforms the label police congeal, and busy-bodies prepare to push potential offenders into the opposition camp labeling.

 “It’s all or nothing.
 Accept or reject.
-Confess, heretic,” the herd bleats in unison.
+Confess heretic,” herd members accuse in unison.

-In fact, if the label police pounce, you are probably reviewing a piece of information that may contain just a tiny nugget of accuracy or enlightenment beneficial for expanding knowledge.
+In fact, if the label police pounce, their target is likely reviewing a piece of information that may contain just a tiny nugget of accuracy or enlightenment beneficial for expanding knowledge.
+Be curious as to what is truly the threat.
+Pursue the detective work.

-The next time someone accuses you of being a “cult” or club member because you read, watch, or listen to a particular message, ask them to send you their written list of approved books, websites, TV shows, public speakers, and venues so as not to offend their particular dogmatic universe moving forward.
-If they actually produce such a list, post it to your website, blog, or Facebook page, so we can share a good laugh.
+Anyone accused of being a “cult” or particular club member as a result of reading, watching, or listening to a particular message, should ask any accusers to share their written list of approved books, websites, TV shows, public speakers, and venues.
+If they actually produce such a list, post it to a website, blog, or Facebook page, and we can all share a good laugh.

 Be bold!
 Read on!
-Frighten your own paradigms regularly.
+Challenge all paradigms regularly.

-Boldly go where no herd member cares to saunter!
+Boldly go where no herd member cares to stroll!

 Copyright © 23JUL17 by Steven A. Schwab